I have close to 1 hour of new music for you today.

 Here is Loren performing with Michael Bublé on Good Morning America earlier this year…

 Blake Lewis is an innovative force as a vocalist and beat boxer.
 He launched to stardom after finishing 2nd place on American Idol in 2007.
 His originality made him stand out and he has since continued to perform his solo material as well as collaborative projects.
 Here is his incredibly original performance from American Idol…

 Blake will be doing an improv set with KJ Sawka and I. It should be fun to make music with these creative forces.
 Here’s a little clip of KJ Sawka doing combining drum acrobatics and electronics on a radio show…

-If you can’t see the video – click here.
+If you are getting this via email and can’t see the videos or links, click here.

 A few moments from last week’s show were captured and I thought I would share them here.
 It was a true honor to perform and improvise along with these two legends.
 I’m thankful to everyone who filled the room and made it a special night.

 Here is our bio in case you want to learn more about the project: